-As a pioneer in the Chinese smart manufacturing landscape, we champion and lead the industry by being one of the earliest companies to focus on the research, production and large-scale application of automated equipment, industrial robots and smart manufacturing production system.
+As an early mover in the Chinese smart manufacturing landscape, we champion and lead the industry by being one of the earliest companies to focus on the research, production and large-scale application of automated equipment, industrial robots and smart manufacturing production system.
 We have created smart manufacturing facilities that incorporate state-of-the-art technologies, including the Internet of Things, intelligent warehousing, fully automated production processes, single-piece flow and real-time quality checks.
-We were listed on the MIIT's "National Quality

-Benchmark List" and the Industrial Internet Pilot Demonstration List in 2022.
-In addition, our highend in-vehicle display components full lifecycle collaborative smart factory in Changsha was recognized as an "Excellent Smart Factory Project" by the MIIT in 2025.
+The layout of our facilities is guided by the principle of aligning with the specific production processes of individual products, while operating as independent units to ensure operational efficiency and facilitate performance accounting.
+We were listed on the MIIT's "National Quality Benchmark List" and the Industrial Internet Pilot Demonstration List in 2022.
+In addition, our high-end in-vehicle display components full lifecycle collaborative smart factory in Changsha was recognized as an "Excellent Smart Factory Project" by the MIIT in 2025.

-We have accumulated profound experience and achievements in the R&D and application of smart manufacturing in both hardware and software.
+We have accumulated substantial experience and achievements in the R&D and application of smart manufacturing in both hardware and software.
 In terms of hardware, we conduct large-scale in-house R&D, production and deployment of smart and automated production equipment (including laser processing, robotic arms and hot bending machines), and have successfully developed, among others, the industry's first automatic glass printing line and baking line.
 We are also independently developing and producing high-precision, cost-effective and highly versatile industrial robots and premium smart manufacturing equipment, such as four-axis, six-axis and parallel robots, humanoid robots, AOI visual inspection robots and automatic towing vehicles.
 These proprietary equipment not only outperforms conventional equipment in the market in terms of performance, overall efficiency, degree of automation, energy consumption and cost, but also ensures high product quality and consistency, expanding our advantages in efficiency and product yield rate.
 Moreover, we enhance our cost-efficiency by upgrading our equipment to adapt to the layout of our production lines and our processing techniques.
 For example, we designed and established the first single-piece flow production line in the industry, which strings multiple processes into one straight production line extending over hundreds of meters, enabling the seamless and efficient production of products.
 This unique design effectively eliminates the need to physically transport work-in-progress and coordinate among different facilities, thereby reducing costs and expenses and creating value for our customers.